menacit/kubernetes_security_course/authn_intro.md

 ---
 <!-- _footer: "%ATTRIBUTION_PREFIX% Randy Adams (CC BY-SA 2.0)" -->
+All successfully authenticated users become members of the "system:authenticated" group.

 Requests without authentication information are assigned the user "system:anonymous" and a group membership in "system:unauthenticated".